 “The last two years have shown that our industry is able to create special moments with international appeal even in challenging times.
 Now, after two years full of exciting digital content and creative content creator concepts, we are happy to finally come back to Cologne,” says Ralf Wirsing, Managing Director Europe at Ubisoft.
 “For Ubisoft, being close to the community and sharing ideas with our fans has always been a matter close to our hearts.
 Gamescom is the epitome of discovering and experiencing new games together and we are therefore already looking forward to diving into our gaming worlds together with the fans again this year.”

-However, it is unclear what Ubisoft will be doing on the Gamescom 2022 - and how it will be presented under the continuing special circumstances.
+However, it is unclear what Ubisoft will present at Gamescom 2022 - and how it will be presented under the circumstances that will continue to be special.
 At the same time, this points to some challenges that other publishers may have struggled with before.
-Ubisoft says it is currently working on a concept that "does justice to the local conditions and safety precautions in terms of content and organization."
-The well-being and safety of fans, employees and partners are, according to the publisher, "the top priority."
-So it's not just the content that's at stake for the French industry giant.
-Because Corona is likely to still be an issue in the fall (or to an increasing extent again), traditional concepts are apparently no longer an option, or at least they have to be changed in order to ensure safety.
+Ubisoft says they are currently working on a concept that “does justice to the local framework conditions and security precautions in terms of content and organization”.
+According to the publisher, the well-being and safety of fans, employees and partners have "top priority".
+For the French industry giant, it's not just about the content.
+Because Corona will probably still be an issue (or will be more so again) in autumn, traditional concepts are apparently no longer available, or at least they have to be changed in order to be able to guarantee safety.

 Ubisoft plans to announce more details in the coming weeks.
 Gamescom will take place in Cologne from August 24th to 28th.